manas-mukherjee/MLTools/src/mlnd-projects/Capstone/diabetes/proposal.md

 the Keli Akimel O'otham on the Gila River Indian Community (GRIC) and the On'k Akimel O'odham on the Salt River Pima-Maricopa Indian Community (SRPMIC).

 The Keli Akimel O'odham and the Onk Akimel O'odham have various environmentally based health issues related to the decline of their traditional economy and farming.
-They have the highest prevalence of type 2 diabetes in the world, much more than is observed in other U.S. populations.
+**They have the highest prevalence of type 2 diabetes in the world, much more than is observed in other U.S. populations.**
-While they do not have a greater risk than other tribes, the Pima people have been the subject of intensive study of diabetes, in part because they form a homogeneous group
+While they do not have a greater risk than other tribes, **the Pima people have been the subject of intensive study of diabetes, in part because they form a homogeneous group.**

 Source -
 1. Wikipedia - https://en.wikipedia.org/wiki/Pima_people